 The business studies curriculum provides students with the opportunity to concentrate on a specific area of business and the flexibility to tailor their degrees to meet their specific needs.
-Concentrations are available in accounting, business administration, business finance, information technology, human resource management, international management, marketing, organizational leadership, small business management, sport management (day only), and program and applications development.
+Concentrations are available in accounting, business administration, business finance, information technology, human resource management, international management, marketing, organizational leadership, small business management, and sport management (day only).
 In addition to the major required courses, students are able to tailor the degree program depending upon their selection of free electives.